hannesbraun/dropsort/README.md

 # Dropsort

-This is an implementation of the [Dropsort sorting alrorithm designed by David Morgan-Mar](https://www.dangermouse.net/esoteric/dropsort.html).
+This is an implementation of the [Dropsort sorting algorithm designed by David Morgan-Mar](https://www.dangermouse.net/esoteric/dropsort.html).
 It is written for the Crystal programming language.
 The main things to know about the algorithm are:
 - it's lossy: sorting does eliminate some of the original elements
 - it's quite fast: we're talking about a complexity of O(n)

 *Yes, this is a really small library.
 You could also just implement this yourself.
-To be honest, this was/is more some kind of a test project to get to know Crystal.
+To be honest, this was more of a test project to get to know Crystal.
 However, this does not mean that the library isn't usable.*

 ## Installation

-1. Add the dependency to your `shard.yml`:
+1. Add the following dependency to your `shard.yml` file:

   ```yaml
   dependencies: